Konamiman/Nextor/docs/Nextor 2.1 Driver Development Guide.md

 Input:   A = 1
          B = Number of drive letters actually allocated for this controller
 ```

+Drive-based drivers must return the number of required drive units in the output of the the first execution of this routine.
+Device-base drivers can optionally request an initial number of drives to be allocated at boot time by implementing [the DRV_CONFIG routine](#448-drv_config-4151h), thus overriding [the automatic mapping procedure](Nextor%202.1%20User%20Manual.md#32-booting-nextor).

+The "User is requesting reduced drive count" flag will be set if the user wants one single drive to be allocated per driver.
+In the current version of Nextor this happens when the user keeps the 5 key pressed at boot time, but this could change in future versions (a different key could be used or an alternative mechanism for the same function could be provided); therefore the driver should **not** scan the keyboard directly, instead it should just look at the supplied flag and act accordingly (if appropriate).
+Note also that the same flag is passed to [the DRV_CONFIG routine](#448-drv_config-4151h) as well.

 Starting at the second execution of this routine, the GWORK routine can be used at any time to obtain the address of the space reserved for the current slot at SLTWRK.
 The driver should act as follows regarding the page 3 work area: